Troubleshoot single sign-on implementation in Office 365

 Validation for step 3

-To validate Windows Azure Active Directory Module for Windows PowerShell for SSO, follow these steps:
+To validate the Azure Active Directory Module for Windows PowerShell for SSO, follow these steps:

-1. Run the Windows Azure Active Directory Module for Windows PowerShell as an admin.
+1. Run the Azure Active Directory Module for Windows PowerShell as an admin.

 2. Type the following commands, and make sure that you press Enter after you type each command:

-Note When you're prompted, type your Office 365 admin credentials.
+1. $cred=Get-Credential Note When you're prompted, type your cloud service admin credentials.

 2. Connect-MsolService -Credential $cred

-Note This command connects you to Office 365.
-You must create a context that connects you to Office 365 before you run any of the additional cmdlets that are installed by the Windows Azure Active Directory Module for Windows PowerShell.
+Note This command connects you to Azure AD.
+You must create a context that connects you to Azure AD before you run any of the additional cmdlets that are installed by the Azure Active Directory Module for Windows PowerShell.

 Notes

-• If you installed the Windows Azure Active Directory Module for Windows PowerShell on the primary Active Directory Federation Services (AD FS) 2.0 server, you don't have to run this cmdlet.
+• If you installed the Azure Active Directory Module for Windows PowerShell on the primary Active Directory Federation Services (AD FS) server, you don't have to run this cmdlet.

-• In this command, the placeholder <AD FS 2.0 primary server> represents the internal fully qualified domain name (FQDN) of the primary AD FS 2.0 server.
-This command creates a context that connects you to AD FS 2.0.
+• In this command, the placeholder <AD FS 2.0 primary server> represents the internal fully qualified domain name (FQDN) of the primary AD FS server.
+This command creates a context that connects you to AD FS.

-Note In this command, the placeholder <federated domain name> represents the domain name that was federated in the implementation steps.
+Note In this command, the placeholder <federated domain name> represents the domain name that was federated in the setup steps.

-3. Compare the first half (Source: AD FS Server) and last half (Source: Microsoft Office 365) of the output of the Get-MSOLFederationProperty command that you ran in step 2D to make sure that all entries match.
-If they don't match, use the "Resolution" section of the following Microsoft Knowledge Base article to update the Rely Party Trust data:
+3. Compare the first half (Source: AD FS Server) and last half (Source: Microsoft Office 365) of the output of the Get-MSOLFederationProperty command that you ran in step 2D.
+All entries except for Source and FederationServiceDisplayName should match.
+If they don't match, use the "Resolution" section of the following Microsoft Knowledge Base article to update the relying party trust data:2647020 "Sorry, but we're having trouble signing you in" and "80041317" or "80043431" error when a federated user tries to sign in to Office 365, Azure, or Intune

 1. Troubleshoot common validation problems by using the following Microsoft Knowledge Base articles, as appropriate for your situation:

-• 2461873 You can't open the Windows Azure Active Directory Module for Windows PowerShell
+• 2461873 You can't open the Azure Active Directory Module for Windows PowerShell

 • 2279117 An administrator cannot add a domain to an Office 365 account